 You’ve chosen your venue, hired a caterer, and created a wedding playlist that will keep your guests dancing until the sun comes up.
-With your big day on its way, you can feel the glow.
-Make it show with a wedding prep skincare routine aimed at a healthy, radiant complexion.
+With your big day on its way, you can

 We asked Biossance bride-to-be, Hailey Hendricks, for tips on the best skincare for wedding prep to help you build a bridal skin regimen and get you glowing ahead of your big day.

 1. Invest In A Bridal Skin Regimen.
 Looking your best on your big day starts with taking care of your skin.
 The best skincare routine before your wedding is one you’ll stick to daily, as the best results are cumulative.